 ARE YOU READY TO BE A STATISTIC?

-Get protection you can count on with lawyers' professional liability insurance from Florida Lawyers Mutual.
-AN INSURANCE EXPERIENCE CREATED FOR FLORIDA LAWYERS - Created by The Florida Bar - Owned by our member lawyers - ✓ Solo & small firms welcome - Declared first-ever dividend to qualifying members in Spring 2022\ - Admitted carrier with over 30 years experience in the market - Direct communication with our Florida-based Underwriters and Claims Specialists - ✓ Simple & easy to apply online - ✓ AM Best A Rating for our Excellent Financial Strength - ✓ High retention rate our members love what we provide, and we love them!
-YOUR MEMBER BENEFITS - Exclusive FREE CLE library with over 33 hours of videos, including coveted credit types - Cyber liability endorsement included on every policy at no cost to you - ✓ Lawyer to Lawyer Hotline call for confidential risk management guidance - Premium credit for claims-free history and low-risk practice areas - Premium discount for Florida Bar Board Certification - ✓ Law practice tips, tools, and risk alerts - ✓ Cybercrime safety resources - Lawyer Well-Being Resource Center tools to help you find health, happiness, and work-life alignment OUR POLICY FEATURES - Supplemental Claims Expense Coverage - Disciplinary Proceeding Coverage - pays defense costs for disciplinary matters involving the state bar - Aggregate Deductible you only pay one deductible, even if multiple claims arise during the same policy term - Claim repair assistance to help you prevent a situation from becoming a claim - No deductible for claims arising from pro bono work - Trial attendance compensation - Free two-year tail for retirement, death, and disability New: Get a quick premium indication with no obligation at flmic.com!
+Cet protection you can count on with lawyers' professional liability insurance from Florida Lawyers Mutual.
+AN INSURANCE EXPERIENCE CREATED FOR FLORIDA LAWYERS - Created by The Florida Bar - Owned by our member lawyers - Solo & small firms welcome - Declared first-ever dividend to qualifying members in Spring 2022\ - Admitted carrier with over 30 years experience in the market - Direct communication with our Florida-based Underwriters and Claims Specialists - Simple & easy to apply online - AM Best A Rating for our Excellent Financial Strength - High retention rate our members love what we provide, and we love them!
+YOUR MEMBER BENEFITS - Exclusive FREE CLE library with over 33 hours of videos, including coveted credit types - Cyber liability endorsement included on every policy at no cost to you - Lawyer to Lawyer Hotline call for confidential risk management guidance - Premium credit for claims-free history and low-risk practice areas - Premium discount for Florida Bar Board Certification - Law practice tips, tools, and risk alerts - Cybercrime safety resources - Lawyer Well-Being Resource Center tools to help you find health, happiness, and work-life alignment OUR POLICY FEATURES - Supplemental Claims Expense Coverage - Disciplinary Proceeding Coverage pays defense costs for disciplinary matters involving the state bar - Aggregate Deductible you only pay one deductible, even if multiple claims arise during the same policy term - Claim repair assistance to help you prevent a situation from becoming a claim - No deductible for claims arising from pro bono work - Trial attendance compensation - Free two-year tail for retirement, death, and disability New: Get a quick premium indication with no obligation at flmic.com!
 All features and benefits subject to policy terms and conditions. \Dividends are paid at the sole discretion of the Company's Board of Directors.
-This year's dividend does not guarantee the payment or amount of future dividends. - Relationship.
+This year's dividend does not guarantee the payment or amount of future dividends. ----- Relationship.
 Strength.
-Value. - We've built our reputation on vigorously defending yours.® www.flmic.com • (800) 633-6458 • mailbox@flmic.com FOLLOW THE MONEY, AND MORE Harold D. McFarland Florida Private Investigator While the term "forensic accounting" almost immediately brings to mind the phrase "follow the money", it can be much more than that depending on the needs of the situation.
+Value. ----- We've built our reputation on vigorously defending yours.® www.flmic.com • (800) 633-6458 • mailbox@flmic.com FOLLOW THE MONEY, AND MORE Harold D. McFarland Florida Private Investigator While the term "forensic accounting" almost immediately brings to mind the phrase "follow the money", it can be much more than that depending on the needs of the situation.
 Forensic accounting generally starts with determining the sources and uses of all incoming and outgoing money flows.
 Once this has been determined, then the real analysis can begin.
 All areas of law have their own unique needs for forensic accounting: criminal defense, civil contracts, trustee fidelity, valuation, equitable distribution, and equity calculations are just a few areas where it is commonly used.
-However, the need for forensic accounting may not be apparent at first.
-For example, in a divorce, if estimated tax payments have been made, then how should those

-HAROLD D. MCFARLAND payments be allocated in an equitable way?
+However, the need for forensic accounting may

+HAROLD D. MCFARLAND not be apparent at first.
+For example, in a divorce, if estimated tax payments have been made, then how should those payments be allocated in an equitable way?
 This can be complicated if one spouse owns a sole proprietorship or funds flow through from a partnership or S-Corporation but the estimated tax payments were made from marital asset funds.
 Forensic accounting can be used to determine what happened, and what the value of a partner/shareholder's interest in a partnership or S-Corporation in the event of a breakup or sale.
 What went in or came out, what personal expenses were paid out of the business, and what were the contributions of assets?
-Given the scenario, these situations can rapidly become complex, leading to the need for a forensic accountant.
-And, as always, forensic accounting is used extensively in embezzlement and other criminal and civil investigations.
-A couple of case studies might illustrate the value of accounting forensics that goes well beyond just following the money. continued, page 18 CLE for Solos & Small Firms
+Given the scenario, these situations can rapidly become complex, leading to the need for a forensic accountant. continued, page 19